leonchabbey/react-native-htmlparser/README.md

 # react-native-htmlparser

 ### Why?
-I did not find any working solution, so I searched for existing packages.
+I did not find any working solution, so I looked for existing packages.
-None of them were workig properly so I fixed and merged them into one react-native-htmlparser.
-This new package depends on @kodefox's parse5 react-native version, and is inspired by @siuying htmltext converter.
+None of them were working properly, so I decided to make my own from other packages' parts that I found interesting and usable.
+This package depends on @kodefox's parse5 react-native version, and is inspired by @siuying's htmltext.

 Check their packages out:
 - @kodefox - [react-native-parse-html]